 Rosette Media’s Verdict:

 The starters and desserts were much better than the main courses.
-Give them some time and we are confident the improvements will start to stream in.
+We are confident that the main dishes will be uplifted as they mature into operations.

 The Masons Table

 Tel: 9127 5030